Direct Acceleration of SAGA using Sampled Negative Momentum: Experiments

 \section{Experiments}

-In this section, we perform some experiments to examine the practical performance of SSNM as well as to justify the proofs.
-All the algorithms were implemented in C++ and executed through a MATLAB interface for fair comparison.
+In this section, we conducted experiments to examine the practical performance of SSNM as well as to justify our theoretical results.
+All the algorithms were implemented in C++ and executed through a MATLAB interface for a fair comparison.
 We ran experiments on an HP Z440 machine with a single Intel Xeon E5-1630v4 with 3.70GHz cores, 16GB RAM, Ubuntu 16.04 LTS with GCC 4.9.0, MATLAB R2017b.